 The continuous meditation on an object, independent of space-time relation, a matter which we have discussed earlier, enables the mind to purify itself of all past impressions.
 And, when these impressions gradually evaporate, the centrality of the mind, the substantiality of the mind, the solidity of the mind, or rather the affirmative capacity of one's own individuality, gradually gets thinned out into almost nothing - svarupasunye iva.
 Svarupa sunyata is absence of the personality, absence of the selfhood of the individuality.
 The mind, which is the king of all principles that contribute to the affirmation of individuality, gets thinned out to such an extent that we begin to lose consciousness of our personality, stage by stage.
-The hard affirmation of self through this body and its physical relations diminishes, to a large extent, by continuous meditation.
-The consequences of this affirmation, namely, likes and dislikes, loves and hatreds, etc., also diminish gradually.
-The personality loses its self-importance.
-It gives equal importance to other personalities, so that there is a tendency to the realisation of the ideal that we are speaking of - the universality of brotherhood, and the fraternity of beings, namely, the recognition of equal worth in other things as one feels in one's own self - which had become impossible on account of self-affirmation.
+The hard affirmation of self through this body and its physical relations diminishes, to a large extent, by consequences of this continuous meditation.
+The affirmation, namely, likes and dislikes, loves and hatreds, etc., also diminish gradually.
+The personality loses its selfgives equal importance to importance.
+It personalities, so that there is a tendency to the realisation of the ideal that we are speaking of - the universality of brotherhood, and the fraternity of beings, namely, the recognition of equal worth in other things as one feels in one's own self - which had become impossible on account of self-affirmation.